Krescenskok/CSE3902/README.txt

 Known bugs: The collision with Link's shield deflecting the enemy fireballs does not work

+Notes on the damage on Link from enemies: We decided to make Link's full health 60hp because of the blue ring.
+Since the blue ring makes the damage decrease by half, this would be easier to implement using ints instead of doubles.
+So the enemy damage is either 10 or 20, so dividing by 2 will still be an int.
+Each heart for Link represents 20hp.

 Program controls are the same from last game:
 - The arrow keys move link, along with wasd.
 - To attack, n or z is pressed, and to change weapons